brianmwadime/brianmwadime/README.md

 - 5+ years of experience in the design and development of multiple apps.
 - Experience in developing B2C applications.
 - Experience working with product and design teams.
-- Interests include Programming, Tech, Android, iOS, Finance, Investment, Health.
+- Interests include Programming, Tech, Android, iOS, Finance, Investment, Health, Sports, iOT, Manufacturing, Transport, Construction.

 ## Github Stats